UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 Compilers can optimise numerical code for speed by rearranging arithmetic operations.
 Most C++ optimisations are designed not to change the results of the calculations as written but some, such as those enabled by `-ffast-math`, allow for rearrangement of arithmetic according to the rules of _real numbers_, for example rearranging associations.

 Suppose we have a large number $N$ and two much smaller numbers $a$ and $b$ and we want to calculate $N + a + b$.
-We know from the way that floating point numbers work that adding small and large numbers leads to rounding errors, so the best order to add these number is $(a+b) + N$, to keep the precision of $(a+b)$ and maximise the the size of the smaller number that we add to $N$.
+We know from the way that floating point numbers work that adding small and large numbers leads to rounding errors, so the best order to add these number is $(a+b) + N$, to keep the precision of $(a+b)$ and maximise the size of the smaller number that we add to $N$.
 This is why re-associations in optimisation can cause a problem.
 Numerical algorithms with factors which compensate for rounding errors can have their error corrections optimised away by fast-math, because for _real_ numbers the error corrections would be zero and the compiler can identify them as redundant!

 **Do not use fast math optimisations for code containing precise numerical methods unless you have very strictly tested it for sufficient accuracy.**